thingsboard/thingsboard.github.io/docs/iot-gateway/features-overview/provisioning.md

 * TOC
 {:toc}

-## Introduction

-The **ThingsBoard IoT Gateway** supports the [device provisioning](https://thingsboard.io/docs/user-guide/device-provisioning/) feature, allowing it to **automatically register itself** on the ThingsBoard platform and obtain its credentials without manual configuration.
+The **ThingsBoard IoT Gateway** supports the [device provisioning](https://thingsboard.io/docs/user-guide/device-provisioning/){:target="_blank"} feature, allowing it to **automatically register itself** on the ThingsBoard platform and obtain credentials without manual setup.

 This is especially useful for:
-- **Device manufacturers** — enabling mass production deployment with minimal configuration.
+- **Device manufacturers** — enabling mass deployment with minimal configuration.
-- **System integrators** — simplifying field installation and avoiding manual setup per device.
+- **System integrators** — simplifying field installation and avoiding per‑device manual setup.

 Once provisioned, the gateway uses the received credentials to connect to the platform and operate as a standard ThingsBoard device.